 Your body is 60% water.
 When you’re not consuming enough, your entire system is affected, including your skin.
 Aim to drink half your body weight in fluid ounces per day — on average for women, that’s around 85oz.

 Your body also needs a balance of electrolytes like the minerals sodium, calcium, and potassium, in order to be hydrated.
 Particularly whenever you’re losing water and electrolytes as a result of sweating, it’s important to replenish them.
-Add electrolytes to your water at least once daily to ensure you’re getting an adequate balance and that your cells are absorbing the hydration they need.
+Add electrolyte powder to your water at least once daily to ensure you’re getting an adequate balance and that your cells are absorbing the hydration they need.

 2. Support your coffee habit